patrickhuber/wrangle/README.md

     skip_tls_validation: false
 ```

+> note

+If the `CREDHUB_PROXY` environment variable is set, wrangle will use it to make the connection.
+This is the default behavior of the credhub cli and wrangle imports that cli as a library.

 ##### ENV

 This is an example env config.
 You can load any enivironment variable as a config variable.
 The environment variable must be present, or the lookup will fail.
 If the variable is defined but is empty the lookup will succeed.